SpizhovyiMaxDev/maplify/README.md

 ## Instalation instructions for learning purposes

-1. Clone repository:
+1.Clone repository:

 ```bash
 git clone https://github.com/SpizhovyiMaxDev/maplify.git
 ```

-	2. Open index.html in your browser.
+2.Open index.html in your browser.

- 3. Allow location access when prompted
+3.Allow location access when prompted

 No build tools, no setup—just open and use!